-The overall credit quality of the Company's financial investments is strong.
-At 31 December 2016, all debt securities were held with the UK Government (£65m) and rated AA.
-Similarly, reinsurance assets all had with external credit ratings of A or above.
-Cash and cash equivalents are held with highly rated banking institutions or liquidity funds.
+The overall credit quality of the Company's reinsurance assets is strong.
+At 31 December 2016, all reinsurance assets were held with counterparties with external credit ratings of AA.
+Cash and cash equivalents are held with highly-rated banking institutions or liquidity funds.
+At 31 December 2016 the majority (84%) of its other receivables due are from other Group companies and no financial assets are impaired or overdue.